Quick Jump:

 Skin It Back was played for the first time since August 11, 2015 (113 shows).
 Camel Walk included Skin It Back teases.
 BOTT included a Streets of Cairo tease and Possum included William Tell Overture tease.

-Llama was performed in an alternate arrangement.
+Llama was performed in a slow, funky arrangement.
 Page teased We're Off to See the Wizard in 46 Days.

 This show featured the first Mock Song since August 21, 2015 (106 shows).
 Undermind included a Stash tease from Trey.
 Sand contained Strawberry Letter 23 teases.
 Golden Age and the beginning of Twist contained Shipwreck quotes.